przemek83/tankble/README.md

 | Catch2 | BSL-1.0 | https://github.com/catchorg/Catch2 | testing framework for C++ |

 ## Testing
 For testing of code logic, there is a responsible `Catch2` framework.
 As it is well integrated with `CMake` it should be straightforward to use.
 As the first step, build the project.
-Make sure that the `tankble-test` target is built.
+Make sure that the `tankble-tests` target is built.
 Modern IDEs supporting CMake also support running tests with monitoring of failures.
-But in case you would like to run it manually, go to the `build\test` directory, where the⁣ binary `tankble-tests` should be available after building.
+But in case you would like to run it manually, go to the `build\tests` directory, where the⁣ binary `tankble-tests` should be available after building.
 Calling it directly should produce the following output on Linux:

-    $ ./tankble-test
+    $ ./tankble-tests
     Randomness seeded to: 3114824452
     ===============================================================================
     All tests passed (350 assertions in 29 test cases)